nanobox-io/nanobox-docs/source/domains-networking/ssl-tls/adding.html.md

 If you have a certificate that has already been keyed and used on another host, you can import that certificate into Nanobox.
 You'll need your cert's key, certificate, and CA. These can be obtained from either your SSL/TLS provider or where your certificate is currently installed.
 Paste the full contents of each into the corresponding fields to complete your bundle.

 ## Activate a Bundle
 With a bundle created, it's ready to be installed.
-To install a bundle in your running app, click "Active" next to the bundle.
+To install a bundle in your running app, click "Activate" next to the bundle.

 ![Activate Bundle](/src-images/ssl-tls-bundle-activate.png)